JimBobSquarePants/srcset-polyfill/README.md

 Caveats
 ==========
 Using the polyfill will result in 2 requests per element if the image is to be changed.
 A possible workaround would be to use a base 64 encoded image as the default src.
 This however, will not gracefully fallback for browsers where JavaScript is turned off.
-It may also be an issue for SEO but this is unkown at this time.
+It may also be an issue for SEO but this is unknown at this time.

 ``` html
 <!--